Bandwidth/node-bandwidth/README.md

 	npm install --save node-bandwidth

 ## Supported Versions
 `node-bandwidth` should work on all versions of node newer than `0.10.*`.
-However, due to the rapid development in the Node and npm environment, as well as the ever-increasing service area, we can only provide _support_ on [LTS versions of Node](https://github.com/nodejs/LTS)
+However, due to the rapid development in the Node and npm environment, we can only provide _support_ on [LTS versions of Node](https://github.com/nodejs/LTS)

 | Version | Support Level |
 |---------|---------------|